charlscooper/charlscooper.github.io/README.md

 ## Achievements and Projects

 In addition to my professional accomplishments, I have pursued personal achievements that reflect my dedication and discipline.
-After 8 years of rigorous training, I achieved a black belt in Ju-Jit-Su, demonstrating discipline and perseverance.
+After 8 years of rigorous training, I achieved a black belt in Ju-Jit-Su, demonstrating commitment and perseverance.

 Furthermore, I have showcased my leadership skills through my passion for football.
 Throughout my upbringing, I played for various teams and in almost every instance, I was entrusted with the role of Captain.
 Guiding and motivating my teammates to success.
 My Leadership resulted in my teams victory in numerous tournaments and competitions and my achievements lead to one season earning both Manager's and Player's player trophies.